 I use a very systematic approach to cover the water.
 I believe, based on 35 years of experience fishing for trout that trout can be anywhere in the river and are often where you least expect.

-Therefore, if I’m going to fish a spot, I’m going to fish all of it, and not just that nice seam, or that deep pocket, or the most obvious spot that everyone else fish’s.
+Therefore, if I’m going to fish a spot, I’m going to fish all of it, and not just that nice seam, or that deep pocket, or the most obvious spot that everyone else fish.

-Many of the biggest trout that I and my clients catch is in water less than 2 feet deep when there is water closer by that is 4 feet or deeper.
+Many of the biggest trout that I and my clients catch are in water less than 2 feet deep when there is water closer by that is 4 feet or deeper.
 Why is that?
 Well, that’s a whole other story, but for now let me just say, start fishing everywhere.

 The picture above shows the obvious spots that are circled in red.
 Most anglers will fish these spots and move on, but the lines indicate where I would fish, and as you can see I would run my bait through almost every foot or two of water on a spot like this and it often pays off with big trout from unsuspected places.

 Find The Bottom